“Transcending Cruelty — Getting Beyond Bullying”

 First let’s address the bully, who actually is the much more difficult person to help.
 If the cruel person realized the above illusion that we described, he or she would find that they might not derive as much happiness from their actions as they previously thought.
 (I mean really? — Surround yourself with weaker and more miserable people than you are…?!
 Seems like a world you or I would not want to live in, but as you might guess, the bully is not typically a very self-aware individual.)

 That’s right, realizing that illusion, takes a more self-aware individual to first perceive and then accept that understanding, and by definition, the cruel person is most likely feeling miserable in the first place because of a low sense of self-esteem, a lack of self-confidence, which starts with a lack of self-awareness.
-So that is the proverbial Catch-22, and any significant level of positive change for that bully — if ever — will probably take a longer time (maybe a very long time, maybe even many lifetimes) to take place.
+So that is the proverbial Catch-22, and any significant level of positive change for that bully will probably take a much longer time to take place.

 But, in a nutshell, the solution for the bully is to do some serious personal development work — meditation and personal therapy or other similarly deep work — and deal with his or her insecurities, strengthen themselves from within, and develop a stronger sense of self which would engender more self-confidence and less of a need to feel so “high and mighty” over others manifesting it in forms of bullying and cruelty.
 And for those of you who know me, I am an “idealistic pragmatist.”
 So, the idealistic side of me demands that I lay that path out for the bully, but the realist side of me requires that I point out that the probability of a bully taking that self-aware route is minimal at best, depending of course on the degree of insecurity within the bully.